What’s It Take to Create a User-Friendly CMS?

 However, the trick is getting people to actually read directions.
 To make content entry easier for creators who are not tech savvy, don’t read documentation, don’t follow the rules, or who are coming back and just need a quick refresh, inline directions or tips that assist content entry should be included.

-WordPress plugins can aid in developing a great site with little work, but they can really trash up a backend.
-A couple of good examples of confusing backend layout would be two off-the-shelf WordPress themes I recently had the pleasure of working with.
+3rd Party Software Minefield: WordPress plugins can aid in developing a great site with little work, but they can really trash up a backend.
+A couple of good examples of confusing backend layout would be two off-the-shelf WordPress themes we recently had the “pleasure” of evaluating.
 Both are built to work with a popular WordPress Ecommerce plugin.
 Options for common elements of the public facing website can be strewn across multiple parts of the backend.
 Required plugins clutter up the site with way too many menu options and panels.

 You have a voice and we should make it easier to be heard